 - Done in Tales of Monkey Island: The Trial and Execution of Guybrush Threepwood

-- Ace Combat enemies frequently have this reaction upon encountering the player character late in the game.
+- Enemies frequently have this reaction upon encountering the player character late in the game.
 The target of any superweapon attack also do this.
-The two words are explicitly dropped in X: Skies of Deception when your allies see that there's another Fenrir in Archelon Fortress trying to escape to Leasath and they can't do anything about it themselves.
+The two words are explicitly dropped in Ace Combat X: Skies of Deception when your allies see that there's another Fenrir in Archelon Fortress trying to escape to Leasath and they can't do anything about it themselves.

-- The shining example in this series is the final mission of Ace Combat 04.
-Yellow Squadron, defending Megalith, is ordered to ignore all incoming aircraft except Mobius One, reasoning that the remaining attackers are of little threat (a signal of how much they fear the player.)
-Then they realize that they're up against Mobius Squadron.
-The reaction: "They ALL have ribbons!"
+- The final mission of Ace Combat 04: Shattered Skies.
+Yellow Squadron, defending Megalith, is ordered to ignore all incoming aircraft except Mobius One, reasoning that the remaining attackers are of little threat (a signal of how much they fear the player).
+Then they realize that they're up against a Mobius Squadron.

 - Also, in Ace Combat: Assault Horizon, "Colonel, it's him, the shark bastard!"
 "Shit."

-- The player's first experience with the Excalibur in Ace Combat Zero: right after it cuts through three allied transport planes in one attack, you hear about five different pilots loudly wondering what the hell just happened.
+- The player's first experience with the Excalibur in Ace Combat Zero: The Belkan War: right after it cuts through three allied transport planes in one attack, you hear about five different pilots loudly wondering what the hell just happened.

 - Syphon Filter: "This one's different from the others..." :beep: :beep: :beep: :KABOOM: